-In the fourth quarter, the Facilities Design group continued development of the HISD Design Manual.
+In the second and third quarters, the Facilities Design group continued development of the HISD Design Manual.
 This manual will serve as the primary resource for all things related to construction and renovation of HISD facilities.
 Educational and programmatic requirements also are being gathered from various HISD academic departments to ensure current needs are met and procedures standardized.
 Upon completion, this comprehensive set of standards will serve as the primary resource for future capital improvement programs.